Monsieur. by Editions de Parfums Frédéric Malle

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

-Monsieur. is a popular perfume by Editions de Parfums Frédéric Malle for men and was released in 2016.
+A popular perfume by Editions de Parfums Frédéric Malle for men, released in 2016.
 The scent is earthy-woody.
 The longevity is above-average.
 It is being marketed by Estēe Lauder Companies.
-Pronunciation

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.